 If you’re planning a visit to Cornwall in the South West of England, chances are you’re hoping for a bit of ocean time?
-Cornwall offers up some of the best beaches in the UK and so, even if beach time isn’t your thing, you’d be mad to not head to at least one during your Cornish adventure.
+Cornwall offers up some of the best beaches in the UK and so, even if beach time isn’t your thing, you’d be mad to not head to at least one Cornwall beach during your adventure.

 If you’re looking for more ideas for your Cornwall adventure check out my best places to visit in Cornwall blog post, my 3-day itinerary for Cornwall and my 4-day itinerary for Cornwall.
 And if you happen to be planning a wider English adventure or road trip, check out my 28 best places to visit in England blog post.